mivanci5/Sleep-Wake-Schedule-Volumio-Plugin/README.md

 _________________________________________________________________________________
 License

-This plugin is released under the MIT License.
+This plugin is released under the ISC License.

 _________________________________________________________________________________